Unit4/SAML-Authenticator-M4/README.md

 **Continue button to login**

-Milestone 4 Update 1 needs the STS to redirect back to the /System/Login.aspx page to avoid the "Continue" button click.
+Milestone 4 Update 1 needs the STS to redirect back to the /System/Login.aspx page to avoid the "Continue"-button click.
 Since ADFS does not honor the wreply parameter, always link to /System/Login.aspx.
-This will make the wtrealm parameter and the redirect to Agresso Web will be correct.
+This will make the wtrealm parameter and the redirect leads to a direct login (without the need of clicking the "Continue"-button).

 Windows Azure Active Directory (WAAD) does honor wreply, so use this attribute in the wsFederation element in the Identity Model configuration of web.config.